Shader Interfaces

 output attachment if blending is disabled.

-If two variables are placed within the same Location
+If two variables are placed within the same Location, they must have

 the same underlying type (floating-point or integer).